-If you are already lean and can afford to spend money on the highest quality food, knock yourself out, but don’t be deluded into thinking you have a major health edge on the rest of us.
+If you are already lean and can afford to spend money on the highest quality food, knock yourself out, but don’t be deluded into thinking you have a major health edge over the rest of us.
 That is my view.

 In my next post, I will cover a dirt-cheap plan for reducing toxins.